-Captain Cook Cruises
+Top Captain Cook Ships

-The standout feature of a Captain Cook cruise is its connection with Fijian life, be it in the villages and schools or onboard the line's only ship, Reef Endeavour, when passengers mix and mingle with the staff and learn about the local culture.
-The crew will sing and dance with passengers and offer them a few bowls of kava (a traditional Fijian drink).
+The standout feature of a Captain Cook Cruises Fiji cruise is its connection with Fijian life, whether in the villages and schools or onboard the line's Reef Endeavour, when passengers mix and mingle with the staff and learn about the culture.
+The crew sings and dances with passengers and offers bowls of kava (a traditional Fijian drink).

-Friendly and easygoing are the hallmarks of these cruises, along with plenty of opportunities for fun in the sun in some stunningly beautiful tropical islands.
+Friendly and easygoing are the hallmarks of these cruises, along with plenty of opportunities for fun in the sun in stunningly beautiful tropical islands.
 Food is first rate and plentiful with an emphasis on fresh fruit, vegetables and herbs, and dishes often include unusual Fijian ingredients like rourou (taro leaves) and pineapple and coconut served in interesting ways.

-Fellow PassengersCaptain Cook Cruises caters to all comers, including children older than 5 years.
-Typically, shorter cruises attract families and travelers in their 20's and 30's, while weeklong cruises have an older demographic (50+, with some younger folks, too).
-About 80 percent of passengers are from Australia and New Zealand; others are from Canada, the United States, Germany, Austria, Switzerland, France and occasionally Holland.
+Captain Cook Cruises Fiji caters to all comers, including children older than 5.
+Typically, shorter cruises attract families and travelers in their 20s and 30s, while weeklong cruises have an older demographic (50+, with some younger folks, too).
+About 80 percent of passengers are from Australia and New Zealand; others come from Canada, the United States, Germany, Austria, Switzerland, France and occasionally Holland.

 Captain Cook Fleet